 Investment agreements are legal contracts between an investor and a company.
 The investor supplies funds with the intent of receiving a return.
 In turn, the company protects the individual's financial investment in the business.
 The Securities Act of 1933 governs investment contracts.

-According to the U.S. Securities and Exchange Commission (SEC), an investment contract is only valid if it meets the following criteria laid out by the Howey test:
+According to the U.S. Securities and Exchange Commission (SEC), a valid investment contract must meet the following criteria laid out by the Howey test:

 • It is an investment of money.